Looking for more information?

 Is the reserve wheelchair/pushchair friendly?

 We are very aware that a reed fen and wetland nature reserve can present some difficulties for wheelchair users and pushchairs, and we have endeavoured to make parts of the site more accessible to people with limited mobility.
-We have a boardwalk with passing places which runs through the middle of the reed fen, and a short stretch of gravel path which is wheelchair accessible, and which allows visitors to reach an area of the reserve known as Sunken Mead.
+We are pleased to say that from Spring 2025, half of our boardwalk which runs through the middle of the reed fen is now accessible, with a large viewing area next to the kingfisher hide.
+There is also a short stretch of gravel path which is wheelchair accessible, and which allows visitors to reach an area of the reserve known as Sunken Mead.
 All our other paths are a mix of woodchip, gravel and grass.
 We also have a lightweight all-terrain wheelchair, which means visitors can access more of the site.
+As of Summer 2025, we are now fundraising to complete the entire boardwalk and bridge.
 Get in touch to find out more.

 Do you have an accessible toilet/baby changing facilities?